Profund Advisors LLC Purchases 51,318 Shares of Warner Bros. Discovery, Inc. (NASDAQ:WBD)

 Wall Street Analyst Weigh In

 A number of research analysts have recently commented on the stock.
+Benchmark restated a “buy” rating and issued a $24.00 price target on shares of Warner Bros.
+Discovery in a report on Friday, December 22nd.
+Macquarie dropped their target price on shares of Warner Bros.
+Discovery from $16.00 to $14.00 and set an “outperform” rating on the stock in a report on Monday, January 22nd.
 Wells Fargo & Company cut shares of Warner Bros.
-Discovery from an “overweight” rating to an “equal weight” rating and cut their price target for the stock from $16.00 to $12.00 in a report on Monday, January 29th.
-Redburn Atlantic cut shares of Warner Bros.
-Discovery from a “buy” rating to a “neutral” rating and set a $11.00 target price on the stock. in a report on Thursday, January 11th.
-Barrington Research reiterated an “outperform” rating and set a $18.00 target price on shares of Warner Bros.
-Discovery in a report on Thursday, February 8th.
-Morgan Stanley dropped their target price on shares of Warner Bros.
-Discovery from $15.00 to $14.00 and set an “equal weight” rating on the stock in a report on Tuesday, November 7th.
-Finally, The Goldman Sachs Group dropped their target price on shares of Warner Bros.
+Discovery from an “overweight” rating to an “equal weight” rating and dropped their target price for the stock from $16.00 to $12.00 in a report on Monday, January 29th.
+The Goldman Sachs Group dropped their target price on shares of Warner Bros.
 Discovery from $17.00 to $15.00 and set a “buy” rating on the stock in a report on Thursday, November 9th.
+Finally, Raymond James dropped their target price on shares of Warner Bros.
+Discovery from $18.00 to $17.00 and set an “outperform” rating on the stock in a report on Thursday, November 9th.
 One analyst has rated the stock with a sell rating, six have issued a hold rating and nine have given a buy rating to the company.
 According to MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $15.75.

 Read Our Latest Stock Report on WBD